Joan the Female Pope

 Mystery Surrounding Her Death

 She taught liberal arts and was well learned in many topics.
 Joan was said to be Pope for two years, seven months and four days until she died in Rome.
-In most versions she died while riding horseback during which time she gave birth thus revealing her true gender.
+In most versions, she died while riding horseback during which time she gave birth thus revealing her true gender.
 She then was said to have died shortly after either by natural causes or was killed by an angry mob.
+This is a female figure in history that I am sure many women of the world admire and look up to with respect.
+She was able to carve out a path for women and prove that a woman could be pope and successful at it.
+Joan was a figure in our history that would certainly give other women the guidance and strength to try and reach their goals!
+Even if they are more prone to be careers or roles that men have been dominating throughout history.

-Later in the 14th century there was two ancient marble seats which the Latin meaning translated into- the dung chair.
+Later in the 14th century, there were two ancient marble seats which the Latin meaning translated into- the dung chair.
 It is believed by many that these chairs were used to check the gender of new Popes.
 This practice came to light after the reign of Pope Joan.
-Apparently the new Pope would sit naked on the seat while a group of cardinals looked through the hole making sure the new Pope was a male.
+Apparently, the new Pope would sit naked on the seat while a group of cardinals looked through the hole making sure the new Pope was a male.
 The majority of modern scholars believe that Pope Joan was no more than a Medieval legend.